Surface Contour (3D Analyst)

 (Optional)

-Specifies a factor by which to multiply the surface heights.
-Used to convert z units to x and y units.
-The Z factor parameter only affects results for rasters and TINs, not terrain datasets.
+Specifies a factor by which to multiply the surface heights for converting Z units to match XY units.
+The Z Factor parameter only affects results for rasters and TINs, not terrain datasets.

 Double